jonathansick/paperweight/doc/demo/basics.rst

 file since all text content is embedded into the root TeX document.
-This can be handy for submitting the article to a journal (in fact the `preprint <http://github.com/jonathansick/preprint>`__ tool uses paperweight to do just that).
+This can be handy for submitting the article to a journal (in fact the `preprint <http://github.com/jonathansick/preprint>`__ tool uses Paperweight to do just that).

 .. code:: python